 Market Description.
 The Tallahassee-Thomasville DMA, consisting of 18 counties in the panhandle of Florida and southwest Georgia, includes Tallahassee, the capital of Florida, and Thomasville, Valdosta and Bainbridge, Georgia.
-The Tallahassee-Thomasville economy centers around state and local government as well as state and local universities which include Florida State University with approximately 30,000 students, Florida A&M University with 11,000 students, Tallahassee Community College, Thomas College and Valdosta State University.
-Florida State University has its main campus located within the city of Tallahassee.
+The Tallahassee-Thomasville economy centers around state and local government as well as state and local universities which include Florida State University with approximately 33,000 students, Florida A&M University with approximately 12,000 students, Tallahassee Community College, Thomas College and Valdosta State University.
+Florida State University and Florida A&M University each have their main campus located within the city of Tallahassee.